 Many of the artworks in this exhibition are for sale.
-Visit our shop to purchase an artwork.
+Visit our shop-external site to purchase an artwork.

 Yask Desai’s series ‘Telia’ examines the experiences of the men who migrated from undivided India and worked as hawkers or travelling salesmen within rural Australia during the late 19th and early to mid-20th centuries.
 Their purpose for migrating was to earn money from the extended families they left behind.
 Telia was the name given to Australia by some family members who remained in India.

 Employing found documents to establish the historical background impacting these men, Desai’s work extracts their personal narratives: the hardships they faced and enduring generational legacies.